In person worship services

 UUCGN in-person worship services and other programs

-Last night, after thoughtful deliberations, our UUCGN Board of Trustees voted to suspend in-person worship services immediately and to limit other gatherings at our congregation’s facilities until further notice, but at a minimum until the end of March.
+Our UUCGN Board of Trustees voted to suspend in-person worship services immediately and to limit other gatherings at our congregation’s facilities until further notice, but at a minimum until the end of March.
 This includes the Forum, Inquirer’s Series, Spiritual Practices, and the Youth Religious Exploration activities.
 We will be offering online worship services beginning this Sunday and Mary will offer connecting points for our R.E. students and families.

 The Coronavirus, or COVID-19, has been a growing concern, occupying much of the news and filling many of our thoughts and conversations.
 Many of you have already let me know that you are choosing to self-isolate, staying out of harm’s way as much as possible.
 Given the responsibility to protect the safety of the entire congregation, the Board and staff agree that an immediate and pro-active approach is called for and that limiting potential contact is the prudent thing to do.